 Being a computer, it has additional advanced features like different dive modes.
 Mode selection allows you to be more specific with the kind of experience you want to track.
 The backlights make it a child’s play for you to read the info properly within a glance, even in the murky depths.

 Well, there is more; the logbook feature of the dive computer keeps a record of all previous dive information and makes it easier to monitor your underwater performance.
-Also, through download cables, you can connect your dive computer to your PC.
+Also, through download cables, you can connect your diving computer to your PC.
 Pretty convenient, isn’t it?

 Dive Watch vs. Dive Computer – The Differences